cyrush/scipy_proceedings_2012/papers/cyrus_harrison/krishnan_harrison.rst

-In this example, a VisIt render window is embedded in a QWidget to provide a *Pseudocolor* view of an *Isosurface* of the scalar field 'hardyglobal'.
-We create a set of UI controls that allow the user to select values that control a sweep animation across a range of Isovalues.
-The *sweep* button initiates the animation.
-To run this example, the ``-pysideviewer`` flag is passed to VisIt at startup to select a unified *viewer* and CLI process.
+In this example, a VisIt Render Window is embedded in a QWidget to provide a *Pseudocolor* view of an *Isosurface* of the scalar field 'hardyglobal'.
+We create a set of UI controls that allow the user to select values that control a sweep animation across a range of isovalues.
+The *Sweep* button initiates the animation.
+To run this example, pass the ``-pysideviewer`` flag to VisIt at startup to select a unified *viewer* and CLI process:

  ``> visit -cli -pysideviewer``

 This example was written to work as standalone script to illustrate the use of the PySide API for this paper.
 For most custom applications, developers are better served by using QtDesigner for UI design, in lieu of hand coding the layout of UI elements.
 `Listing 4`_  provides a small example showing how to load a QtDesigner UI file using PySide.

 .. _Listing 4: